 Solving quadratic equations is something that mathematicians have been able to do since the time of the Babylonians.
 If we imagine the square root of −1 to exist, then there is a beautiful theory we can create.
 We will discuss some introductory ideas associated with complex numbers, their algebra and geometry.
 This includes a look at their importance in solving polynomial equations, how complex numbers add and multiply, and how they can be represented.

 Topology is the mathematical study of the properties that are preserved through deformations, twistings, and stretchings of objects.
 Tearing, however, is not allowed.
 A circle is topologically equivalent to an ellipse (into which it can be deformed by stretching).
 A ring torus is homeomorphic to the cartesian product of two circles S1 × S1.
 The torus has a generalization to higher dimensions, the n-dimensional torus, often called the n-torus or hypertorus.
 It is an example of an n-dimensional compact manifold and of a compact abelian Lie Group.
 We will introduce the concept of metric and topological spaces where we will see that we can actually define square balls.
 What is more, we will develop the required concepts to see if we can transform a doughnut into a coffee cup.

-Subjects that we offer include:
+Programmes that we offer include:

 Interview Skills Workshops (Optional)